The Genetic Biocontrol of Invasive Rodents (GBIRd) program

 Could we do it?

-The research goal is to use a naturally-occurring and/or non-native “gene drive” in mice to facilitate a bias of subsequent rodent generations to all be a single sex.
+The research goal is to use a naturally-occurring (t-complex) and/or CRISPR “gene drive” in mice to facilitate a bias of subsequent rodent generations to all be a single sex.
 If successful, GBIRd’s proof of concept holds the potential to significantly expand conservationists’ toolbox to reverse the impacts that invasive rodents have on islands, their terrestrial and marine ecosystems, and human communities.

 Should we do it?